dyota257/wrestlingscoreboard/to-do.md

 [x] Style player input table

 ## JS
-[x] warningsBlue and warningsRed are not being reset on Reset Game
+[x] make the shot clock background grey - the same grey as the paused timer bg colour [x] warningsBlue and warningsRed are not being reset on Reset Game

 [x] making a shot clock puts a warning marker on - do not want this